 * Is a founder of and on the Steering Committee of the Campaign to Stop Killer Robots;

-* Is on the Steering Group of the Every Casualty Campaign.
+* Is a founding member of the Every Casualty Campaign.

 Is a member of: